misslorsx/misslorsx/README.md

 <p> I am studying a computer science degree at the Open University.
   <br> and I am looking to gain hands on practical experience within a company/organization.
-<br> Currently, I am working on projects via Codepen, and freecodecamp to increase my skills/knowledge, i am familiar/working with </p>
+<br> Currently, I am working on projects via Codepen, and freecodecamp to increase my skills/knowledge, i am familiar/working with

+### I am working on blog posts in my spare time, which i post to [Dev.to] (https://dev.to/misslorsx) </p>

  <h3> Tech: </h3>